 - If you don’t want to make your own one stroke, then “Red fox” or “Tigress” from Natalee Davies will also look great

 First, I start by outlining the main shape of the design.
 If you are a confident painter you may find that you don´t need to do this, but I find it very helpful — especially when painting new designs.

 For this reindeer face paint, it is important to place the eyes as far out on the sides as possible, as this is the way they are placed on a real deer.

 Are you a beginner?
 Check out our Free Guide for Beginner Face Painter and learn where to start, what tools to buy and how to face paint many amazing popular designs! 😍

-Step 2: The white areas
+Step 2: The White Areas

-I then move on to painting the main white areas, which is the muzzle area, the eyes and the inside of the ears.
+To continue with my reindeer face paint, I then move on to painting the main white areas, which is the muzzle area, the eyes and the inside of the ears.
 As you can see, I am not too accurate at this stage, with the exception of the area over the eyes.

 The placement of the eye area is quite important for the symmetry and shape of the design – but as you will go over this area with your one stroke in the next step you will be able to blend the colors a bit more then.